 Also, as in most European jurisdictions, families with US persons, companies with US shareholders and trusts with US beneficiaries encounter various difficulties in opening bank and financial accounts in Israel, and sometimes even in conducting ordinary bank transactions such as sending or receiving transfers of funds.

 There are no forced heirship laws in Israel.

 In the absence of a valid will, the following default heirship rules apply:

-Under Israeli legislation, each spouse is free to transfer, during his or her life and upon death, without restrictions, all his or her property, which includes any and all prenuptial property, any and all of his or her postnuptial property inherited or received as a gift, as well as his or her part of the marital property acquired together with the spouse during the marriage.
+Under Israeli legislation, each spouse is free to transfer, during their life and upon death, without restrictions, all their property, which includes any and all prenuptial property, any and all of their postnuptial property inherited or received as a gift, as well as their part of the marital property acquired together with the spouse during the marriage.

 Nevertheless, if there is an evident contribution by one spouse to the other spouse’s property, the courts tend to regard the assets as joint property, as if it had been acquired together and owned jointly with the spouse during marriage.
 For example, a wife can claim 50% of her husband's prenuptial apartment, if she can prove that she contributed to the purchase of the apartment by having paid a certain percentage of a loan taken to finance the purchase of the apartment, and/or by having paid for the apartment’s renovation or maintenance.